Average Weather in Lexington-Fayette Kentucky, United States

 The predominant average hourly wind direction in Lexington-Fayette varies throughout the year.

-The wind is most often from the south for 4.1 weeks, from May 10 to June 8 and for 3.5 months, from August 24 to December 8, with a peak percentage of 39% on November 20.
-The wind is most often from the west for 2.5 months, from June 8 to August 24 and for 5.1 months, from December 8 to May 10, with a peak percentage of 43% on July 13.
+The wind is most often from the south for 6.0 days, from April 24 to April 30; for 4.1 weeks, from May 10 to June 8; and for 3.5 months, from August 25 to December 8, with a peak percentage of 38% on November 19.
+The wind is most often from the west for 1.4 weeks, from April 30 to May 10; for 2.5 months, from June 8 to August 25; and for 4.5 months, from December 8 to April 24, with a peak percentage of 43% on July 13.

 This section discusses the total daily incident shortwave solar energy reaching the surface of the ground over a wide area, taking full account of seasonal variations in the length of the day, the elevation of the Sun above the horizon, and absorption by clouds and other atmospheric constituents.
 Shortwave radiation includes visible light and ultraviolet radiation.